flash1729/Chrome_AI_Hackathon/README.md

 - Check the Chrome Extensions page for error messages

 ### API errors
-- Verify your Gemini API key is correct in `utils/constants.js`
+- Verify your Gemini API key is correct (click settings ⚙️ to update)
-- Check your API quota at [Google AI Studio](https://makersuite.google.com/)
+- Check your API quota at [Google AI Studio](https://aistudio.google.com/)
+- Make sure your API key starts with "AIza"

 ### Context extraction fails
 - Some websites may block content extraction due to security policies
 - Try using file upload or screenshot instead

+## Recent Updates

+### ✅ Secure API Key Management (Latest)
+- API keys are no longer hardcoded in the source code
+- Users set their own API key through the extension UI
+- Keys are stored securely in Chrome's local storage
+- Safe to commit code to public repositories

 ## Future Enhancements

-- Settings UI for API key configuration
 - Export/import sessions
 - Advanced filtering and search
 - Collaborative sessions
 - Custom templates
 - Analytics dashboard
+- Multiple API key profiles

 ## License